xen-troops/moulin/docs/rouge.rst

 Empty block
 ^^^^^^^^^^^

-Empty block is a block that is not filled with any information. `rouge` will write nothing into this block.
+Empty block is a block that does not contain any file or raw image. `rouge` will write nothing into this block if :code:`filled: zeroes` option is not specified.

 .. code-block:: yaml

    type: empty # defines empty block
    size: 4096
+   filled: zeroes

 :code:`size` is mandatory, as `rouge` can't infer it.

+:code:`filled` is optional, with only `zeroes` value allowed for now.
+This option may be used if you need the block to be filled with zeroes.
+For example, this is used for some Android partitions, like 'rpmbemul'.
+Use this option only if you really need to.
+Otherwise you will needlessly increase size and upload time of an image.

 .. _rouge-raw-image-block: